What qualifications do I need to apply to the Post-Baccalaureate (PB-PMHPP) Program?

 Incomplete applications or application materials that are not received according to the manner described in the instructions will NOT be reviewed and will result in an automatic rejection by the program.

 Students who gain acceptance and matriculate into the PB-PMHPP must maintain the following standards to remain in the program:

-- No grade lower than a "C" in any course; student may repeat course 1x to achieve passing grade
+- No grade lower than a "C" in any course.
+A student may repeat a course once to achieve passing grade

-- Minimum semester GPA of at least a 3.00; may fall below one semester, but may not in subsequent semesters
+- Minimum semester GPA of > 3.0; A student may fall below this semester GPA only once, but may not fall below this standard in any subsequent semesters

-- Must be in good standing at the University and, if enrolled in a master's level degree program, within his/her respective degree program
+- Must be in good standing with the University and, if enrolled in a master's degree program, within his/her respective degree program

 Have additional questions?
 Check out our Frequently Asked Questions page.